 I hope it is becoming evident how God has chosen the natural descendants of Abraham for a specific task or role.
-They were chosen as a divine object lesson to contrast mans ability to achieve perfection on our own versus relying on God’s mercy, strength and power.
-This is why the Mosaic system was destined to fail but the covenant of Abraham or grace through Jesus will endure forever.
+They were chosen as a divine object lesson to contrast mankind’s ability to achieve perfection on our own instead of relying on God’s mercy, strength and power.
+This is why the Mosaic system was destined to fail but the covenant of grace prophesied through Abraham will endure forever.

 Up to this point we have been laying a foundation and partially showing some of the backstory to the call of Abraham.
 Going forward we will build on these ideas and attempt to provide greater insight into this God of both Old and New Covenants.
 This study is designed to take you into the Scriptures, possibly challenging existing beliefs.
 Please don’t let that frighten you as the Lord is very gentle with us.